New Philadelphia police chief starts amid surge in homicides

 Prior to becoming the first black female chief in Portland about two years ago, Outlaw spent nearly 20 years with the police department in Oakland, California.

-Former Philadelphia police commissioner Richard Ross Jr. abruptly resigned last summer after a lawsuit alleged that he ignored sexual harassment complaints because he’d once had an affair with one of the complaining officers.
-Ross denied that he’d retaliated against anyone.
+Former Philadelphia Police Commissioner Richard Ross Jr. abruptly resigned last summer after a lawsuit alleged that he ignored sexual harassment complaints because he’d once had an affair with one of the complaining officers.
+Ross denied that he had retaliated against anyone.

 Recent lawsuits have accused department brass of ignoring complaints that female officers were being sexually harassed by colleagues and supervisors and making it difficult for them to keep nursing when they return from maternity leave.

 In October, a police inspector was charged with sexually assaulting three female officers he had mentored over the years.
-And, in July, the department pledged to fire more than a dozen officers as part of a national investigation of racist and violent posts made to police social media pages.
+And in July, the department pledged to fire more than a dozen officers as part of a national investigation of racist and violent posts made to police social media pages.
 Most of those officers had resigned or retried as of January.